ex-man/GeneralInsurance_Class/Lessons/Lesson3/Support/About_discounting.md

 at least the basics.

 ## What is a triangle
-As losses take sometimes a huge number of years to be reported and then some more years to be paid, it is very hard to say at the end of the year whether we have "saved" enough money.
+As losses take sometimes a number of years to be reported and then some more years to be paid, it is very hard to say at the end of the year whether we have "saved" enough money.
 For this reason, it makes sense to keep history of all claims related to 1 period.